mischadani/github-actions-demo/README.md

 # github-actions-demo
-I am updating the readme
+The readme is being updated right now